Quantum-Accelerators/template/docs/index.md

-# Template
+# template

-This is the documentation for the Template!
+This is the documentation for the template!